NicoHood/GPGit/Readme.md

                            concatenated as separate paragraphs.
   -C, --directory <path>   Run as if GPGit was started in <path> instead of the
                            current working directory.
-  -S, --signingkey <keyid> Use the given GPG key.
+  -u, --local-user <keyid> Use the given GPG key (same as --signingkey).
   -o, --output <path>      Safe all release assets to the specified <path>.
   -p, --pre-release        Flag as Github pre-release.
   -n, --no-github          Disable Github API functionallity.
+  -f, --force              Force the recreation of Git tag and release assets.
   -i, --interactive        Run in interactive mode, step-by-step.
       --<option>           Temporary set a 'gpgit.<option>' from config below.
+  <commit>, <object>       The object that the new tag will refer to.

 Examples:
   gpgit 1.0.0